Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm an AI enthusiast with a focus towards Machine Learning, Deep Learning and Computer Vision and working with research projects on these domains.
-I have previously worked with a lot of Machine Learning and Analytics projects with proficiency in Python, R, SQL, Tableau.
-In future, I would like to learn about NLP and Big Data Analytics.
+I'm an AI Engineer with an inclination towards Machine Learning, Deep Learning, Natural Language Processing and Generative AI primarily focusing on text data.
+My tech stacks include Python, R, Tensorflow, spaCy, LangChain, Llama 3, Vector Databases and Streamlit.
+In future, I would like to work on image, video and speech data.

-Additionally, I possess skills in Web Developement with Django (integration of AI models and server side scripting, database integration) and React (creation of dynamic frontend components) as my main tech stacks and I also worked with UI/UX Design in Figma where I created frontend designs, wireframes and prototypes.
+Additionally, I possess skills in Web Developement with Django (integration of AI models and server side scripting, database integration) and ReactJS (creation of dynamic frontend components) as my main tech stacks and I also worked with UI/UX Design in Figma where I created frontend designs, wireframes and prototypes.

-I'm pursuing my BTech in Electronics and Communication from D.J.
-Sanghvi College of Engineering graduating in June 2024.
+I graduated with a BTech in Electronics and Communication from D.J.
+Sanghvi College of Engineering in June 2024.

 Feel free to reach out to me through any of my social handles mentioned!